jscutlery/convoyr/README.md

 ## Changelog

-For new features or breaking changes [check-out the changelog](CHANGELOG.md).
+For new features or breaking changes [see the changelog](CHANGELOG.md).

 ## Authors